 - Eat a heart healthy Mediterranean-style diet that contains a variety of whole grains, fruits, vegetables, lean protein and healthy fats.

 - Exercise for 40 minutes, three to four times a week.

 - Get enough sleep, seven to eight hours a night for most people.

 - If you smoke, talk to your doctor about how to quit.

 - Talk to your doctor about whether medication is right for you.

-Remember to wear red on Friday, Feb.
-1 and help build awareness for women and heart disease – Go Red for Women!
+Remember to wear red and help build awareness for women and heart disease – Go Red for Women!